If you’re planning a trip to the Most Magical Place on Earth, you’ll want to read these tips!

 If you don’t have very comfy shoes, begin by making certain you wear them.
 This is a crucial distinction in Disney World since you’ll be walking all day long.

 The parks and hotels are quite distant from one another, and our correspondents walk 10-12 kilometers every DAY on average.
-Bring your most comfortable pair of walking shoes to ensure you have as few blisters as possible while on vacation.
+Look for the most comfortable pair of walking shoes for people with high arches to ensure you have as few blisters as possible while on vacation.

 In fact, we recommend bringing a pair or two of walking shoes in case one of them becomes uncomfortable.